How to Communicate Your Needs Clearly in Relationships

 Follow-Up After Expressing Needs

 Always thank the other person for accommodating your request.
 "Thank you for making time" builds a relationship where future requests are welcomed.
-About 70% of assertive communication practitioners report reduced relationship stress.
+Conversely, even if the other person does not accommodate you, do not regret having spoken up.
+Regardless of the outcome, the practice of verbalizing your needs reliably strengthens communication skills.

 Key Takeaways